Dans-labs/formats/docs/fileFormats/pdfa.md

 ### Software

-???+ explanation "Viewers"
+???+ abstract "Viewers"
     [PDF](../fileFormats/pdf.md) viewers are pretty much part of the operating system nowadays, but if not, the Adobe Reader can be downloaded for free.

-??? explanation "Generators"
+??? abstract "Generators"
     Facilities to create [PDF](../fileFormats/pdf.md) are near universal, because either the operating system or many applications let you "print" files as [PDF](../fileFormats/pdf.md).
     For example, Microsoft Word.
 Excel, and Powerpoint let you export documents